-About the latest performance

-Performance in 2020/21 - Q1: 44.4, Q2: 45.2, Q3: 47.1, Q4: 46.8

-This measure has not achieved the target of 46 per 10,000, moving slightly above the upper target tolerance of 48 per 10,000.
-The number of Children in Care starters over Quarter 3 2021/22 has increased by around 39% compared to Quarter 2, whilst the number of care leavers has remained reasonably static.
-The increase in new entrants to care has pushed the Children in Care per 10,000 figure further up over the past quarter.
-The growth in numbers is partly attributable to the number of unaccompanied asylum-seeking children that have arrived as part of the new temporary mandated scheme for all Local Authorities in relation to the National Transfer Scheme.
+About the latest performance Performance in 2020/21 - Q1: 44.4, Q2: 45.2, Q3: 47.1, Q4: 46.8 This measure has achieved target, however this target has been revised in Quarter 4 from 46 to 50 per 10,000 take into account the effects of the National Transfer Scheme.
+As with Quarter 3, the number of Children in Care starters over Quarter 4 has remained at a relatively high level whilst the number of care leavers has remained reasonably static.
+The increase in new entrants to care has continued to keep the Children in Care per 10,000 figure high over the past quarter.
+The growth in numbers is attributable to the Council's safeguarding responsibilities and is partly attributable to the number of unaccompanied asylum-seeking children that have arrived as part of the new temporary mandated National Transfer Scheme.
 The expectation is that Lincolnshire will take a maximum of 103 children which equates to 0.07% of the general child population and therefore there continues to be a likely impact of growth going forward.
-Despite the growth this quarter and the potential for future increase there continues to be an emphasis on prevention from children going into care and exit planning from the care system where it can be achieved.
-However, despite the increase, the Lincolnshire number of Children in Care per 10,000 remains significantly below the most recent published figures both nationally and by our statistical neighbours (67 per 10,000 and 63.4 per 10,000 respectively as at 31st March 2021).

-About the target

-Target Remains Same as Previous Year

-About the target range

-The Upper and lower Target allows for the number of LAC to vary between approximately 626- 699.
+Despite the growth this quarter and the potential for future increase there continues to be an emphasis on prevention from children coming into care and exit planning from the care system where it can be achieved.
+However, despite the increase, the Lincolnshire number of Children in Care per 10,000 remains significantly below the most recent published figures both nationally and by our statistical neighbours (67 per 10,000 and 63.4 per 10,000 respectively as of 31st March 2021).
+About the target Target Remains Same as Previous Year About the target range The Upper and lower Target allows for the number of LAC to vary between approximately 626-699.
 This is about +/- 35 children from target.

-Anything above or below this number would be flagged as worse than target, i.e., indicating a significant variance from the current position.
+Anything above or below this number would be flagged as worse than target, i.e. indicating a significant variance from the current position.
+About benchmarking Comparator information is available and is showing an increasing trend

-Page 29

-About benchmarking

-Comparator information is available and is showing an increasing trend

-Children are Healthy and Safe Stability of placements of Children in Care : Number of moves Percentage of Children in Care with three or more placements
+Children are Healthy and Safe Stability of placements of Children in Care: Number of moves Percentage of Children in Care with three or more placements